Harshjosh361/Scalable-Ecommerce/README.md

    keploy test -c "docker compose up" --container-name "my-app-container"
    ```
    Replace my-app-container with the original container name

+## CI-CD Pipeline
+This project includes a Continuous Integration (CI) and Continuous Deployment (CD) pipeline:

+- **Continuous Integration**: Automated testing and building are set up to ensure that all code changes are validated before being merged.

+- **Continuous Deployment**: The project is configured to push the latest Docker images to Docker Hub automatically upon successful builds.

 ## Contributing
 Contributions are welcome!
 Please follow these steps: